Faaizz/smv_generator/README.md

 - Assign initial values to places and construct how they obtain next values based on the firing of transitions

 ## JSON Syntax
-It should be noted that terms like *inputs*, *places*, *transitions*, and *outputs* in this section are used to the names of such entities.
+It should be noted that terms like *inputs*, *places*, *transitions*, and *outputs* in this section are used to represent the names of such entities.

 ### 1- Places